The first version was originally published as: Boosting a Team's Skills

 Team leaders, in any industry, should be encouraging the skill development of their teams.
 In software teams, developers are usually motivated to learn new skills and often times have to learn new skills when starting a new project, or working with a new team.
-Based on the experience of our developers and team leaders, there are a few well regarded best practices commonly used to help bring team members up to speed or help them develop personal or profession skills required for their general knowledge.
+Based on the experience of our developers and team leaders, there are a few well regarded best practices commonly used to help bring team members up to speed or help them develop personal or professional skills required for their general knowledge.

 So, how can you be sure your new team members turn into future leaders?
 What follows is a compilation of best practices and techniques that will ensure skill development and project success.